changhae-kim/hmca/README.md

     double hmca_pa_nn_2x1 (const int *indices, int n_species_0);
     double hmca_spa_nn_1x1 (const int *indices, int n_species_0);
     double hmca_spa_nn_2x1 (const int *indices, int n_species_0);

+If you want to write your own function, then note that the occupation pattern is provided as an input.

+    const int *indices = input, array of the two or three occupants, depending on the method

+For SPA, `hmca_spa_func` and `hmca_spa_jac` set the third index to `-1` when trying to get the nearest neighbors of a site, and it is a non-negative integer index when trying to get the nearest neighbors of a pair.

 ### Example